 Let's look at how it works.
 You put a small piece of code - called a pixel - on your website.
-This pixel is unnoticeable to your audience, and unobtrusive.
+This pixel is unnoticeable to players, and unobtrusive.
 It only affects those who visit your website, and doesn’t influence its rankings or appearance.
 Each time someone new visits your site, it adds a cookie to their browsers.
 When these users visit other websites later on, the cookie sends a message to your retargeting service to let them know where to make your ads appear.
 This ensures that your ads will only appear to those that have previously visited your site.

-The reason that we recommend retargeting to all businesses is because it focuses your advertising efforts on people that are already aware of your brand, and have a higher likelihood of converting.
+The reason that we recommend retargeting to all gaming studios is because it focuses your advertising efforts on people that are already aware of your brand, and have a higher likelihood of converting.
 After all, it’s said that your message needs to reach a potential customer at least seven times before they take the action that you want them to.

-How can you retarget your audience?
+How can you retarget your players?

 1. Retarget specific URL visits